Autumn and winter are just around the corner. At this time of year, the weather deteriorates, so take a look at these indoor activities to try.

 Setting aside an afternoon to try and complete a puzzle or to play a board game is a great indoor activity you can enjoy this autumn or winter.

-Puzzles and board games make you use your problem-solving skills and dexterity as well as your social skills as you can invite friends and family over to join in.
+Puzzles and board games make you use your problem-solving skills and dexterity.

 There are so many puzzles and board games out there that you can easily find exactly the kind of product you are after.
 Plus, with the internet, it makes it easy for you to purchase them.
 Below are just some of the places you should look for both puzzles and board games.

-This de-stressing activity boasts a lot of health benefits as it is good for your joints and can help those of you suffering from swollen feet, ankles and legs.
+Swimming is a de-stressing activity that boasts a lot of health benefits as it is good for your joints and can help those of you suffering from swollen feet, ankles and legs.

 As well as the open-air rooftop pool, there is the Minerva Bath, a Wellness Suite and a range of spa treatments that you can enjoy during your trip.